Asquera/elasticsearch-docker/Readme.md

 This is Docker setup for Elasticsearch and the ELK stack, useful to demonstrate examples in a workshop.

-The following Docker containers are built
+The following Docker containers are available

-* Elasticsearch instances (7.3), a three node cluster, accessible from host
+* Elasticsearch instances (7.8.1), a three node cluster, accessible from host, most examples only require first instance
   * http://elasticsearch01:9200
   * http://elasticsearch02:9200
   * http://elasticsearch03:9200